IBUNHABIBU/weather-app/README.md

 ## your support
 Give a :star: if you liked this project
-## Acknowledgments
+## AcknowledgmentsCredits go to

-Credits goes to
+* My mentor Tunde Oratade for technical assistance.

-- All of my standup team for their feedback that make me to improve technically
+* All Microverse TSEs for their feedback that makes me improve technically.

 ## 📝 License
 This project is [MIT](LICENCE) licensed.
 <!-- MARKDOWN LINKS & IMAGES -->